-Percentage of time Number of employees 0% 1%-50% 51%-99% 100% - - - Percentage of pay bill spent on facility time £ Total cost of facility time Total pay bill Percentage of total pay bill spent on facility time - - - % Paid trade union activities Time spent on paid trade union activities as a percentage of total paid facility time hours - % h.
-Related parties and other connected charities and organisations
+Percentage of time Number of employees 0% 1%-50% 51%-99% 100% - - - Percentage of pay bill spent on facility time £ Total cost of facility time Total pay bill Percentage of total pay bill spent on facility time - 5,245,128 - % Paid trade union activities Time spent on paid trade union activities as a percentage of total paid facility time hours - %

-Owing to the nature of the academy trust's operations and the composition of the board of trustees being drawn from local public and private sector organisations, transactions may take place with organisations in which a trustees has an interest.
+Owing to the nature of the academy trust's operations and the composition of the board of trustees being drawn from local public and private sector organisations, transactions may take place with organisations in which a trustee has an interest.
 All transactions involving such organisations are conducted at arm's length and in accordance with the academy trust's financial regulations and normal procurement procedures.

 Close family members of Trevor Olsson, a trustee of Bronte Academy Trust, received remuneration from employment with the academy trust.
-The total value of the remuneration was £37,645 (2019 - £54,768).
+The total value of the remuneration was £41,722 (2020 - £37,645).

-In entering into the transactions above the trust has complied with the requirements of the Academies Financial Handbook 2019.
+In entering into the transactions above the trust has complied with the requirements of the Academies Financial Handbook 2020.
 Other related party transactions relating to trustees' remuneration and expenses are already disclosed in note 12.